j2abro/stablecoin-risk-assessment-framework/README.md

 ### Operational Risks
 - Is **RPC infrastructure** decentralized and diversified?
 - Is the **validator set** sufficiently decentralized and distributed?
-- Is **security operations maturity** high (monitoring, code-signing, developer security practices)?
+- Is **security operations maturity** high (monitoring, code-signing, strong developer security practices)?
+- Has the chain been **operational on Mainnet** for more than two years.
+Less than one year scores 2, 1-3 years scores 1, greater than 3 years scores 0.

 ### Governance Risks
 - Is **protocol governance** resilient to capture or manipulation?